-- 1) In the Hubs, Returned Dog feeding times are scheduled at 08:00 and 20:00 hours, with snacks at 12:00 and 16:00 hours. - 2) Hub Returned Dog Coordinators will report Returned Dogs located at their Hubs to a central database, at 10:00 and 22:00 hours. - 3) Notations must be made on the Returned Dog Form for any dog that is not eating appropriately. - 4) All Returned Dogs must be visually inspected at least every two hours or more frequently in inclement weather conditions, i.e., blowing snow and storms. - 5) All jackets/coats must be removed from dogs and identified (musher/dog name) before air travel. - 6) Do not double box dogs for air travel. - 7) Pilots need to informed verbally of the need to maintain temperatures at zero degrees F for flights carrying Returned Dogs.
+- 1) Feeding times in Hubs for Returned Dogs are at 08:00 and 20:00 hours, with snacks 12:00 and 16:00 hours. - 2) Hub Returned Dog Coordinators will report Returned Dogs located at their Hubs to a central database, at 10:00 and 22:00 hours.

+- 3) Notations must be made on the Returned Dog Form for any dog that is not eating appropriately. - 4) All Returned Dogs must be visually inspected at least every two hours, or more frequently in inclement weather conditions, i.e., blowing snow and storms. - 5) Dog boxes will be provided for dogs residing outdoors in adverse weather conditions - 6) Specific commercial air carriers will require that tracker units be removed and/or turned "off" prior to loading a Returned Dog onto their airplane(s).
+Please follow the direction of the Returned Dog Coordinator in regard to specific commercial flights. - 7) All jackets/coats must be removed and labeled from dogs before air travel. - 8) Do not double box dogs for air travel. - 9) Pilots need to informed verbally of the need to maintain temperatures at zero degrees F.